bitpay/bitcore-website/src/guides/i-made-this/i-made-this.md

 # I Made This

 In this tutorial, we will build a Desktop app that will communicate with the blockchain to timestamp original files.
 The timestamp will serve as immutable proof that the files existed at a certain point in time, which can be used to demonstrate ownership of copyrighted material.
-You can view the completed project files [here](https://github.com/bitpay/i-made-this).
+You can [view the completed project files on GitHub](https://github.com/bitpay/i-made-this).

 #### How it works
 1. The user uploads a file via the UI.